 2. Confirm What’s Covered on Your Homeowners Policy

-Before shopping for commercial coverage, most home-based business owners are wise to check with the provider of their homeowners policy.
-Although most homeowners policies don’t cover business claims, most providers will extend coverage on the existing policy or add a homeowners policy endorsement if all that is needed is small additions.
+Before shopping for commercial coverage, most home-based business owners should check with their home insurance providers.
+Although most homeowners policies don’t cover business claims, most providers can extend coverage on the existing policy or add a homeowners policy endorsement if all that is needed is small additions.

-For example, if all you need to do is increase a property insurance limit from $2,500 up to $5,000, it may only cost an extra $25 per month.
-But if you need to add $500,000 in liability coverage, you would likely need to buy a separate commercial liability policy.
-A smart way to confirm what’s covered and what’s not covered is to speak with the insurance provider on your homeowners policy.
+For example, if all you need to do is increase a property insurance limit from $2,500 up to $5,000, it may only cost an extra $25 annually.
+But if you also need an additional $500,000 in liability coverage, you may have to buy a separate commercial liability policy.
+A smart way to confirm what’s covered and what’s not covered in your homeowners insurance is to speak with your provider or agent.

 “The liability coverage extension from your homeowners policy will be the most important coverage.
 Insureds should also ask their agent if they are able to extend coverage to business property.
 If so, the business property will be protected in a covered event.
 If the business owner is unable to extend property coverage, they should consider getting a commercial property insurance policy, especially if they have made a significant investment in inventory or equipment for their business.”